Introduction: How do I receive payments?

 So you've got your first order.
 You're contemplating its details in your control panel at the Sales page.
 And here comes The Question, "Where did the money go?".
 The first thing you should know is that GoDaddy Arabic Website Builder doesn't store or transfer the money to you.
 Rather, it serves as a go-between in processing payments: GoDaddy Arabic Website Builder keeps your customers' order data and provides you with tools to arrange payments and manage the orders.
 Payment methods are ways your customers will send you the money for your goods.
 Generally every online store can support two types of payment methods: online and offline.

 - Online payment means that the funds are transferred to you (to your payment account) immediately when the customer confirms the payment.
-For more information, see Online Payments.
+For more information, see Online Payments (Third Party Store).

-- Offline payment implies that the money is transferred later since the customer is supposed to arrange the transfer offline; for example, going to a nearby bank to transfer the money (that would be bank/wire transfer payment method), giving the customer a call to agree on the payment ("Phone order" payment method), or customer giving the cash to the courier, etc. For more information, see Offline Payments.
+- Offline payment implies that the money is transferred later since the customer is supposed to arrange the transfer offline; for example, going to a nearby bank to transfer the money (that would be bank/wire transfer payment method), giving the customer a call to agree on the payment ("Phone order" payment method), or customer giving the cash to the courier, etc. For more information, see Offline Payments (Third Party Store).

 Where can I receive my money when an order comes?
 How to withdraw my money?